 Starbuck cleared her throat and looked into Laura's deep green eyes.
 "I don't understand all of it, but I'm sure it's all about you.
 Maybe you'll be able to know what it means or what it refers to."
 The woman paused for an instant and then started reciting the hybrid's words of by heart, from the beginning to the end.
 "Thus shall it come to pass.
 The dying leader shall know the truth of the Opera House.
 The one who leads the Caravan of Heavens to a new home.
 The one who crossed the River and talks with the dead.
 The one whose womb carries humanity's hope."

 Laura battered her eyelashes and pressed her palms tighter against her belly, trying to understand and process all Kara had just said.
-The caravan to Earth, the River, the dead... and her child.
+The caravan to Earth, the River, talking with the dead... and her child.
 When Laura realized it a shiver run down her spine.
 'Humanity's hope' was what she had called her daughter...
 What was that supposed to mean?
 How could the hybrid know about her pregnancy?

 She moved her hands to cover her belly as much as she could, to protect her little one.
 It was crazy.
 There was no way the cylons could know about her child or her visions.
 And... how could that hybrid know she would cross the river and talk with the dead, with the loved ones that had come to meet her there?
 It had happened the previous night...
 That hybrid wasn't like the other cylons at all.
 Laura knew the cylons were quite religious and all, but if it was true the hybrid had said those words, then there was something else there she wasn't able to understand at the moment.
 Those words seemed to fit her just as much as the 'Book of Pythia' and its prophecies had once fit her life perfectly.
 Was it some kind of prophecy?
 The realization that she was the 'dying leader' again suddenly hit her.
 "Am I... going to die?" she muttered under her breath, frozen, no sound really leaving her mouth.